(775) 391-6011

 Why Lead Testing is Important

 Lead is a highly toxic metal that can cause a range of health problems.
-Even very small amounts of lead can cause serious health problems.
-Children under six years old are especially vulnerable to lead poisoning, which can severely affect mental and physical development.
+Even very small amounts of lead can lead to serious health issues.
+Children under six years old are especially vulnerable to lead poisoning, which can severely affect their mental and physical development.
 At high levels, lead poisoning can be fatal.
-When it comes to lead, don't procrastinate.
-Lead testing is very important.
+When it comes to lead, don't procrastinate; lead testing is crucial.

-If your home or building was constructed prior to 1978 it probably contains some LBP or lead containing building materials.
-It is important to have a Lead Based Paint (LBP) inspection if peeling or damaged paint is identified, before purchasing a home or building and before conducting renovation or remodeling type activities that result in the disturbance of LBP or lead containing materials.
-If the home or building is child occupied it is critical, and in some cases required by law, that LBP risks are identified and quantified.
+If your home or building was constructed prior to 1978, it likely contains some lead-based paint (LBP) or lead-containing building materials.
+It is vital to have a lead based paint inspection if peeling or damaged paint is identified, especially before purchasing a home or building and prior to conducting any renovation or remodeling activities that disturb LBP or lead-containing materials.
+If the home or building is child-occupied, it is critical to identify and quantify LBP risks, as this may be required by law.

-Our experienced Pros are certified to conduct LBP inspections, lead risk assessments and lead clearance inspections.
+Our experienced professionals are certified to conduct lead based paint inspections, lead risk assessments, and lead clearance inspections.

-• Lead Based Paint Inspection - must be conducted by an EPA Certified Lead Inspector or Assessor and involves the use of X-Ray Flouroesence (XRF) analysis and paint chip sampling when needed.
-Following EPA and HUD inspection guidlines, a LBP inspection is a surface-by-surface investigation to determine the presence of LBP and results in the generation of a report explaining the results of the investigation.
+A lead based paint inspection must be carried out by an EPA Certified Lead Inspector or Assessor, using X-Ray Fluorescence (XRF) analysis and paint chip sampling when necessary.
+Following EPA and HUD inspection guidelines, a lead based paint inspection is a surface-by-surface investigation to determine the presence of LBP, resulting in a report that explains the findings.

-• Lead Risk Assessment - must be conducted by an EPA Certified Lead Inspector or Assessor and evaluates the risks of lead in a particular building or area including LBP condition (peeling, flaking or cracking paint), the presence of lead dust inside the living area, lead in drinking water and lead in soil.
+A lead risk assessment, also conducted by an EPA Certified Lead Inspector or Assessor, evaluates the risks of lead in a particular building, including the condition of LBP (such as peeling, flaking, or cracking paint), the presence of lead dust inside living areas, and lead in drinking water and soil.

-• Lead Clearance Inspection - clearance of renovation or remodeling projects involving the disturbance of LBP must be conducted by an EPA Certified Risk Assessor or EPA Lead Inspector.
-Lead clearance involves a combined visual inspection and lead wipe evaluation to determine lead dust levels are safe and below EPA mandated levels.
+A lead clearance inspection is essential for any renovation or remodeling projects that involve disturbing LBP and must be conducted by an EPA Certified Risk Assessor or EPA Lead Inspector.
+This inspection combines a visual assessment with lead wipe evaluations to ensure that lead dust levels are safe and below EPA mandated levels.

-Lead based paint (LBP) is the most recognizable lead hazard in residential and commercial buildings.
-Buildings contructed prior to 1978 are most at risk of containing LBP.
-Deteriorated LBP mixes with household dust and soil which is tracked into the living area causing an unsafe environment.
-Lead contamination can also occur when LBP painted surfaces are sanded or otherwise disturbed during renovation and remodeling activities.
+Lead based paint (LBP) is the most recognizable lead hazard in residential and commercial buildings, especially in those constructed prior to 1978.
+Deteriorated LBP can mix with household dust and soil, creating an unsafe environment.
+Lead contamination may also occur when painted LBP surfaces are sanded or disturbed during renovation and remodeling activities.

-An EPA certified renovation, repair and paint (RRP) contractor can help mitigate the risks of lead contamination by using lead safe work practices.
-Children may become lead poisoned by putting their hands or other lead contaminated objects in their mouths, eating paint chips found in homes with peeling or flaking LBP and/or playing in lead contaminated soil.
+An EPA certified renovation, repair, and paint (RRP) contractor can help mitigate the risks of lead contamination by implementing lead safe work practices.
+Children can become lead poisoned by putting their hands or other lead-contaminated objects in their mouths, eating paint chips from homes with peeling or flaking LBP, or playing in lead-contaminated soil.

-Less recognizable, yet a very common lead containing material are lead glazed ceramic tiles found in bathroom shower stalls and bathroom and kitchen counter tops.
-When lead containing ceramic tiles are broken or crushed during demolition, hazardous lead dust is produced.
-Lead in drinking water occurs as a result of the corrosion or wear of materials containing lead in household or building plumbing systems.
+Less recognizable, yet common, lead-containing materials include lead-glazed ceramic tiles found in bathroom shower stalls and kitchen countertops.
+When these tiles are broken or crushed during demolition, hazardous lead dust is produced.
+Additionally, lead in drinking water can result from the corrosion of materials containing lead in household or building plumbing systems.

-Call us when you are in need of professional lead testing and results.
+Contact us when you need professional lead testing and results.

 AllPro Environmental Services